daelsepara/PhaseExplorer/README.md

 # PhaseExplorer

-Plugin-based Gerchberg-Saxton Phase Retrieval Software for OSX and Linux Platforms
+User interface for generating  patterns for SLMs and DMDs.